Misc

 Big Hollow Lake

-Water temperature was 78 degrees earlier this week, has touched 80 again the last couple days.
+Water temperature is between 78 to 80 degrees.
+There are plenty of duckweed up at the upper end.
 Black Crappie - Slow: Crappies are in deeper water in the flooded timber around the old creek channel where it follows the bluff line on the south side of the lake.
 Bluegill - Fair: Bluegill fishing has picked up a little bit with anglers working the edge of the flooded timber in 6 to 7 feet of water down towards the dam.

 Iowa River (Columbus Junction to Mississippi River)

+Water temperature is at 71 degrees.
 Water levels are holding steady.
+Boatable water in the Wapello area.
+Up near Columbus Junction is getting kind of shallow.
 Channel Catfish - Good: Try minnows and nightcrawlers along the back drop-offs on the sandbars and just behind the back edges of the brush piles, not too far out from the bank.

 Lake Belva Deer

-Water temperature was 78 degrees Monday morning.
-Water clarity of about 3 feet; green color to the water.
-Black Crappie - Slow: Try slow drifting out from the beach along the tree line down to about the north boat ramp before 10am.
+Water temperature was 78 degrees.
+Still a green cast to the water.
+Lake has not yet turned over for the fall.
+Black Crappie - Slow: Crappies are staying out in their summer refuges in 10 to 12 feet of water.
+Try drifting or slow trolling small jigs to find them.
 Bluegill - Slow: Try the top of the mounds at the upper end.
 Channel Catfish - Good: Largemouth Bass - Slow: Work the drop-offs into deeper water where they are trying to stay cool.
 Target the 10 to 12 feet water.

 Lake Darling

-Water temperature have gotten back up to 80 degrees the last couple of afternoons.
-Cooled back down to the upper 70s at night.
+Water temperature was up to 79 degrees in the afternoons.
+Water still a green color, and fish are not in a hurry to move shallow.
 Bluegill - Slow: Some bluegills are in rock piles in 4 to 6 feet of water; most remain out in deeper water.
-Channel Catfish - Fair: When we get decent rain, they focus their attention to the weirs in the in-lake silt dam.
+Channel Catfish - Fair: Work the rocky shoreline with cutbait or chicken liver.

 Lake Geode

 Water temperature is 80 degrees.
+Water clarity at about 3 feet.
 Bluegill - Slow: Bluegills are still out in deeper water.
 Vertical jig over the habitat in those depth moving till you find a concentration of fish.
 Channel Catfish - Slow: Work the ends of the long mounds across from the beach where they touch the old creek channel.

 Lost Grove Lake

-Water temperature was at 76 the morning of Sept.
-10. Water clarity is about 3 feet with a green cast to the water.
+Water temperature holding in the upper 70s with the hot weather.
+Water is starting to lose it's green color.
+Water clarity down to about 4 feet.
 Bluegill - Fair: Try fishing off the ends of rock points in 4 to 5 feet depth.
 Or in 7 to 8 feet of water in the flooded timber.
 Largemouth Bass - Slow: Most bass are holding out in the deeper water.

 For more information on the above lakes and rivers call the Lake Darling Fisheries Office at 319-694-2430.